Contents List for Easy Meditation Techniques:

 The tips for meditation below will help you to move forward in your practice

 Easy Meditation Techniques, Number 1:

-Identify what you are doing right in learning meditation and focus on that:
+Identify what you are doing well in learning meditation and focus on that:

-If you find it hard to find what you are doing right, imagine what you would say to someone else you wanted to encourage in learning meditation.
+If you find it hard to find something you are doing well, imagine what you would say to someone else you wanted to encourage in learning meditation.

 Easy Meditation Techniques, Number 2:

 You may know how it is.
 We sit down to meditate.
 Our thoughts go to